 Notes: I served this instant pot soup with baked corn on the cob.
 Of course, this is totally optional, but I will share how to bake the corn in the recipe post so you could make it if you wanted to.

 The color of your soup will depend on the vegetables you use.
 Carrots, tomatoes and corn make it a warm and cheery orange-yellow, and if you add pumpkin, it will only deepen the hues.
-Add beets and you’ll get a fiery red!
+Add beets and you’ve got a fiery red!

 How to make this chicken and vegetable soup